Phase Diagram of Stability for Massive Scalars in Anti-de Sitter Spacetime

-The story is similar for the massless and $\mu=20$ cases we studied, which exhibit $\lambda$ values that differ from zero by at least 1.9 standard deviations; see table \ref{t:lyap}.
-This is a milder version of the chaotic behavior noted by \cite{Brito:2016xvw,1410.1869,1608.05402}, especially for the $\mu=5$ case studied.
-To our knowledge, this is the first evidence of chaos in the gravitational collapse of a massless scalar in AdS.
+The story is similar for the massless and $\mu=20$ cases we studied, which exhibit $\lambda$ values that differ from zero by at least 1.9 standard errors; see table \ref{t:lyap}.
+This is a milder version of the behavior noted by \cite{Brito:2016xvw,1410.1869,1608.05402}, especially for the $\mu=5$ case studied.